Stalking Support

 Read about your legal options under the Domestic Violence Act.

-For more information contact your local district court or contact An Garda Síochána.
+Visit The Courts Service website for more information or contact An Garda Síochána.

 • If you are being followed, watched, or think your stalker may engage in those behaviours then you could look at ways that you can vary your routine.
 For example, changing the route you take to and from work as well as leaving and arriving at different times.